-Upward Bound (109 Shackelford Hall Annex)
+Upward Bound (TRIO) (109 Shackelford Hall Annex)

-Upward Bound (UB) is a grant program funded by the U.S. Department of Education designed to annually assist 87 eligible high school students in acquiring the skills and motivation necessary to complete high school and graduate from a postsecondary institution.
-Services provided to eligible participants are: personal, career, and academic counseling; tutorial assistance; cultural and educational enrichment field trips; and the opportunity to participate in a summer residential program.
+Upward Bound (UB) is a 100 % federally funded program that assists eligible students enrolled at Charles Henderson, Goshen and Pike County High Schools with acquiring the skills and motivation necessary to enroll in and graduate from a postsecondary institution.
+Services provided are: personal, career, and academic counseling; tutorial assistance; cultural and educational enrichment trips; and the opportunity to participate in a summer residential program.
 For additional information please visit our office or call 334-670-3669.